Nechtan mac Der-Ilei: Religious reforms

-Bede's Ecclesiastical History includes a letter from Abbot Ceolfrid of the twin monasteries of Monkwearmouth and Jarrow to Nechtan on the subject of the dating of Easter, sent around 710.
+Bede's Ecclesiastical History of the English People includes a letter from Abbot Ceolfrid of the twin monasteries of Monkwearmouth and Jarrow to Nechtan on the subject of the dating of Easter, sent around 710.
 Ceolfrid assumes his correspondent is an educated man, going some way to justifying Thomas Owen Clancy's description of Nechtan as a philosopher king.
 Nechtan was convinced by Ceolfrid, and the expulsion of clergy associated with Iona in 717 may be related to the controversy over Easter and the manner of tonsures; however, it is equally likely to have been entirely unrelated.
 Often portrayed as a struggle between the so-called Celtic Church and Rome, it is evident that the majority of Irish clerics had long accepted the Roman method of calculating the date of Easter.

 As well as providing Nechtan with guidance on the Easter controversy, Ceolfrid sent masons and craftsmen to aid in building stone churches.
 Bede's claim that Nechtan dedicated his kingdom to Saint Peter has led to Nechtan being linked to the Peterkirks at Rosemarkie, Duffus, Restenneth and elsewhere in north-east Scotland.

 Abdication and return

 Two sons of Nechtan are thought to have died in 710, and it is not known whether he had any surviving sons or daughters.
 The Annals of Tigernach note, in 724, that Nechtan entered a monastery, leaving the throne to Drest.
 Although the identification must be uncertain, it is assumed that this Drest is the son of Nechtan's half-brother.

-King Drest may not have had a secure hold on power.
+King Drest VII may not have had a secure hold on power.
 One Simul son of Drest, perhaps yet another sibling of Nechtan, was imprisoned by Drest in 725.
 In the same year, Brec of Fortriu died.
 He is assumed from the context to be the bishop of Fortriu, almost certainly appointed by Nechtan and the earliest known bishop in Pictland.
 In 726, Drest had Nechtan imprisoned.
 This may have involved no more than removing the former king from one monastery, where he had friends and influence, to another where Drest's partisans were in control.